 I have a digital portfolio for each student in Evernote and the link to the checklist in each portfolio.

 As I am conferencing with students I check boxes of things I noticed he/she is doing well.
 I will also type down a sentence or two in my observation and compliment box.
 Collectively, the student and I set a teaching point or goal for themselves to become a better reader to revisit after a few weeks.
 Additionally, once I submit this form, it automatically populates to a spreadsheet for me to revisit for future use to drive my instruction during small group time.

-I realize this post only brushes the surface of what’s possible with Google form integration using Edmodo, so I’d love to hear from you about how you utilize Google forms in your classroom.
+I realize this post only brushes the surface of what’s possible with Google form integration, Edmodo, and Evernote, so I’d love to hear from you about how you utilize Google forms in your classroom.
 As always, any feedback and/or questions is welcomed.
 If you’ve made it this far, feel free to follow me on Twitter @mrsapia_teach